rpopovici/mesh-utils/README.md

 #### How fast it is?
 As fast as it can get.
 It's limited only by KDTree/BVHTree performance.

+#### Why AO map baking?
+Select interior faces could be implemented using the following techniques:
+- octree sampling. result is dependent on the resolution of the octree
+- Boolean intersection.
+Broken in blender 2.8
+- AO bake. baking has some advantages over the other solutions listed here.
+One of them is the fact that is not modifing the original mesh and it's able to identify "invisible" geometry

 #### Where do I get it from?
 https://github.com/rpopovici/blender-addons